 Group: “A social entity capable of acting as a whole and of expressing feelings and thoughts over and beyond those of its [individual] members” (Smith & Berg, p.
 63).

-But do you ever feel like your “team” is NOT committed to a “common purpose, performance goals, and approach”?
+But, do you ever feel like your “team” is NOT committed to a “common purpose, performance goals or approach”?

-One of the most frustrating feelings as a leader is coaching a team of people who you know have complementary skills and could achieve incredible things together… but aren’t.
+One of the most frustrating feelings had by a leader is coaching a team of people who you know have complementary skills and could achieve incredible things together… but they are not.

 Do any of these problems sound familiar?

-1. Lack of clarity about team goals, roles, responsibilities, procedures
+Lack of clarity about team goals, roles, responsibilities and procedures

-4. Building trust, dealing with conflict, holding each other accountable, and achieving team results
+Building trust, dealing with conflict, holding each other accountable and achieving team results